EWaterman/EWaterman.github.io/_posts/Ch7/0007-04-01-maintaining-your-audience.md

 - **Retweet and comment on their stuff.** It can’t always be about you, you know.
 Think about how great it feels to have people share and comment on your posts (assuming they’re saying nice things).
 It makes you appreciate that person more.
 By engaging with other people’s content, they’re more likely to want to return the favour.

-**You also want to make it as easy as possible for people to get involved.** The more they have to navigate through web pages or type long responses, the less incentive there is to participate.
+- **You also want to make it as easy as possible for people to get involved.** The more they have to navigate through web pages or type long responses, the less incentive there is to participate.
 Each additional step you require will result in a drop off in responses.
 The best example I’ve seen as of late is the Twitter polls.
 Lots of big name creators are creating simple polls that get great engagement because they require only a single click to complete.

-<br><br><br>
+<br><br>
 **Another major factor in maintaining an audience is consistency of tone and content.**

 People follow things for a specific reason.
 If someone follows you because you posted an amazing painting, they’re going to expect you to post more paintings in the future.